 You are also required to actively participate in class.
-When called on, be prepared to share your thoughts with the class (see Online Class Policies memo posted on TWEN).
+When called on, be prepared to share your thoughts with the class.
 You are not expected to know every answer, but you are expected to demonstrate that you have given some consideration to the assigned materials.

-For many of our classes, we will work in student groups in Zoom break-out rooms.
+For many of our classes, we will work in student groups.
 I will let you select your student group members.
 These groups will provide you with an opportunity to collaborate with your peers and to think through the course material.
 While you are welcome to work with your fellow group members outside of class, you are not required to do so.
 Additionally, your group members will not play a role in assessing your performance in this course.
-During class, you should contribute to the group discussion via Zoom break-out rooms and be prepared to share your thoughts with the class.
+During class, you should contribute to the group discussion and be prepared to share your thoughts with the class.